finance calculator

 Safe harbor percent

-A multiplier applied to the estimated annual tax to create a conservative target.
-Many taxpayers use 100% for a base estimate or 110% if their prior‑year adjusted gross income was high to align with simplified safe harbor concepts.
+A percentage multiplier applied to the estimated annual tax to create a buffered target.
+Many taxpayers conceptually aim for 100%–110% of a benchmark tax amount as a safe harbor.

 How it works

-You enter your expected taxable income for the year (after deductions) and an estimated overall tax rate.
+You provide an estimate of your taxable income for the year (after deductions) and an overall tax rate as a percentage (for example, 22% or 28%).

 Formula